-Officer: Simon Stevens Service: Adult Social Care Delegated Power Being Exercised: Signific ant management decisions which could have an adverse o could have an adverse or controversial impact on the delivery of services or achievement of agreed targets Day Care - Temporary Closure / cessation of Service Subject of Decision: Service closure - Older Adults Day Centres (i.e. services affected) Is this a review of a Yes, original deci sion was taken on 20/03/2020 decision?
+Officer: Simon Stevens Service: Adult Social Care Delegated Power Being Exercised: Signific ant management decisions which could have an adverse o could have an adverse or controversial impact on the delivery of services or achievement of agreed targets Day Care - Temporary C Subject of Decision: Service closure - Older Adults Day Centres (i.e. services affected) Is this a review of a Yes, original deci sion was taken on 20/03/2020 decision?
 If so, what was the date of the original decision?
 Key decision?
-If so, - gnificant in terms of its effects on have Democratic g or working in an area Services been notified? r more electoral divisions in the Decision Taken Closure of Older Adults Day Centres with effect (specify precise details, 03/2020.
-Cessation of service including the period - e aged over 70 in LD Day over which the decision ect from 5pm on 20/03/2020 will be in place and Oct viocs with one 70t 110111 0p111 011 20/00/2020 when it will be (further) Review process reviewed): ct to a minimum of fortnightly , review by SMT and Cabinet Member, being et Member on a fortnightly basis. Ç Reasons for the Government and PHE advice in relation to Decision (specify all of infection spread in relation to reasons for taking the that those over 70 should self- decisions including 4 July should seek to minimise where necessary contact with peop le from other households. reference to Council policy and anticipated ity of users of our older adult's impact of the decision) ver 70 years old it is not possible Where the decision is - erate those services as subject to statutory olate to adhere with social guidance please state how this has been distancing require ements. taken into Although thoro or e small numbers of people aged consideration. ig the centres they are also likely John Gration. egory of having an underlying to fair into the cat ogory or having an underlying
+If so, - gnificant in terms of its effects on have Democratic g or working in an area Services been notified? comprising two of county area. r more electoral divisions in the Decision Taken • Adults Day Centres with effect (specify precise details, 03/2020.
+Cessation of service including the period - e aged over 70 in LD Day over which the decision ect from 5pm on 20/03/2020 will be in place and Oct viocs with one 70t 110111 0p111 011 20/00/2020 when it will be (further) Review process reviewed): ct to a minimum of fortnightly , review by SMT and Cabinet Member, being et Member on a fortnightly basis.
+9 Reasons for the Government and PHE advice in relation to Decision (specify all reducing the risk reducing the risk of infection spread in relation to reasons for taking the COVID-19 states that those over 70 should self- decisions including 4 July should seek to minimise where necessary contact with peop le from other households. reference to Council policy and anticipated , ity of users of our older adult's impact of the decision) ver 70 years old it is not possible Where the decision is erate those services as subject to statutory olate to adhere with social guidance please state distancing require ements. how this has been Although those as o amall numbers of seeds again taken into consideration. e small numbers of people aged g the centres they are also likely CONSIDERATION. egory of having an underlying to fail lifto the Cat egory or naving an undenying